Skip to Content

 Next, you’ll reach the entrance of the TITUS Cliffwalk.
 This suspension bridge, the highest suspension bridge in Europe, is a brisk walk over the gorgeous landscape.
 It isn’t too scary but does move.
 In the end, there’s a place where you can take a photo to pick up in the store later.

-At the end of the Cliffwalk, you’ll be able to walk down to the Ice Flyer.
-This open-chair lift offers remarkable and unobstructed views of the whole mountain landscape.
-Overall, I think this was my favorite thing to do on Mount Titlis because it was just so beautiful.
+At the end of the Cliffwalk, you can walk down to the Ice Flyer.
+This open-chair lift offers remarkable, unobstructed views of the whole mountain landscape.
+Overall, this was my favorite thing to do on Mount Titlis because it was just so beautiful.

 Mountain, cloud, and lake view from Ice Flyer chair lift

-There are other activities that you can enjoy on Mount Titlis in the summer.
-These include things like mountain biking, ziplining, an adventure park, and hiking trails.
-We didn’t partake in any of these activities while we visited for the day, however.
+Other summer activities on Mount Titlis include mountain biking, ziplining, an adventure park, and hiking trails.
+However, we didn’t partake in any of these activities while we visited for the day.

 Food and Shopping at Mount Titlis

-The station building at the summit (where the TITUS ROTAIR drops you off), offers shops and restaurants (as well as public restrooms).
-If you need to take a break, are hungry, or want to do some shopping, you’ll want to spend some time in this multi-story building.
+The station building at the summit (where the TITUS ROTAIR drops you off) offers shops and restaurants (as well as public restrooms).
+If you need to take a break, are hungry, or want to shop, you’ll want to spend some time in this multi-story building.

-Shops include a chocolate shop, offering different brands and varieties including Lindt and Sprüngli.
-There’s also a small souvenir shop where you can pick up a reminder of your trip.
-Looking for a personalized souvenir?
-At the photo studio, you can dress in a traditional Swiss costume and get a photo printed.
+Shops include a chocolate shop offering different brands and varieties, including Lindt and Sprüngli.
+There’s also a small souvenir shop where you can pick up a reminder of your trip—looking for a personalized souvenir?
+You can dress in a traditional Swiss costume at the photo studio and get a photo printed.

 There are also some restaurants and snack stands.
-If you want some ice cream, stop by the Mövenpick Ice Cream Bar.
+Stop by the Mövenpick Ice Cream Bar if you want some ice cream.
 For more hearty food, there’s the TITUS Snack Bar and the Self-Service Panorama Restaurant.

 During our day, we enjoyed lunch at the sit-down Panorama Restaurant.
-The panoramic view is absolutely amazing, and the food was excellent.
+The panoramic view was absolutely amazing, and the food was excellent.
 It is such a unique place to enjoy lunch.

 What to Wear to Mount Titlis

-Our trip to Italy Switzerland took place in July, in the heat of the summer.
-While two of our destinations, Stresa and Lucerne, were forecast to have temps in the 80s and 90s, we also knew that we’d be spending a day at Mount Titlis.
-It’s hard to pack for cold weather when you know most of your trip will be very hot.
+Our trip to Italy and Switzerland took place in July, in the heat of the summer.
+While two of our destinations, Stresa and Lucerne, were forecast to have temps in the 80s and 90s, we also knew we’d spend a day at Mount Titlis.
+Packaging for cold weather is hard when you know most of your trip will be very hot.

 Carrying a backpack?
-You’ll be able to bring it along with you.
+You can bring it along with you.
 On the Ice Flyer, you’ll need to wear it on the front.
-A backpack is a convenient option for carrying along extra layers, as well as a water bottle so you can stay hydrated at the higher elevation to help avoid altitude sickness.
+A backpack is convenient for carrying extra layers and a water bottle to stay hydrated at higher elevations to help avoid altitude sickness.

 As always, I recommend checking the weather forecast.
-If bad weather is in the forecast, you’ll probably want to reschedule your visit.
+If bad weather is predicted, you’ll probably want to reschedule your visit.

-In addition to these essentials, I brought along my Insta360 Go 3 camera – an action camera that I wore on a magnetic pendant (included).
-I was able to get some great videos in the Glacier Cave, the Cliffwalk, and the Ice Flyer.
+In addition to these essentials, I brought my Insta360 Go 3 camera – an action camera that I wore on a magnetic pendant (included).
+I got some great videos in the Glacier Cave, the Cliffwalk, and the Ice Flyer.
 I’d recommend purchasing the optional magnetic safety cord to keep it secure.

 Where to Stay For Your Mount Titlis Trip